- Read our review guidelines

 The reflective strips help to improve visibility in a rescue situation and the D-ring means you can attach rescue lines easily.
 It also has a neoprene collar for added comfort.

-It’s made from lightweight, durable polyester with a foam core for instant buoyancy when you hit the water.
+It’s made from lightweight, durable polyester shell with a foam core for instant buoyancy when you hit the water.

 How To Fit For A Plus Size Life Jacket

-If you’re looking for a big and tall life jacket it can also be a good idea to choose one that has adjustable waist straps or expanding panels, as this can help to make sure you get a snug fit that can be secured around the various contours of your body.
+If you’re looking for the best big and tall life jacket it can also be a good idea to choose one that has adjustable waist straps or expanding panels, as this can help to make sure you get a snug fit that can be secured around the various contours of your body.

 An adjustable waist strap can be even more important if you have a larger waist size.
-If you have a waist size larger than your chest, you may want to avoid life jackets with zippered front closures, as these may not be as forgiving as some of the ones with straps only.
+If you have a waist size larger than your chest, you may want to avoid big and tall life jackets with zippered front closures, as these may not be as forgiving as some of the ones with straps only.

 Video: How To Properly Fit An Adult Life Jacket